algosup/2023-2024-project-5-flutter-team-5/documents/Specification/TechnicalSpecification.md

 - SDK Android **version** : 34.0.0.
 - Dart **version** : 3.4.0.

+You can see your current version of Dart and Flutter with the command "flutter doctor -v" in your terminal.

 To download a specific version of Flutter or Dart you can use this website: [Flutter Version Management with FVM](https://blog.flutter.wtf/flutter-version-management/).

 ### Real Device Used